History of Tennessee in Timeline

 1986: Homecoming '86 Celebration

-1996: Tennessee Bicentennial
+1996: Tennessee Bicentennial and Atlanta Olympic Games

-In 1996, Tennessee celebrated its bicentennial with a yearlong celebration called "Tennessee 200", including the opening of Bicentennial Mall in Nashville and the whitewater slalom events at the Atlanta Summer Olympic Games held on the Ocoee River.
+In 1996, Tennessee celebrated its bicentennial with a yearlong celebration called "Tennessee 200", including the opening of Bicentennial Mall in Nashville and hosting the whitewater slalom events at the Atlanta Summer Olympic Games on the Ocoee River.

-1997: Tennessee Titans Arrival
+1997: Titans NFL Debut

 1998: Memphis Redbirds Begin Play

 In 1998, the Memphis Redbirds Minor League Baseball club began playing.
-They compete in the International League at the Triple-A level.

-1998: Nashville Predators NHL Debut
+1998: Predators NHL Debut

-2000: Growth of Hispanic Population
+2000: Hispanic Population Growth

-2000: Bush Increased Victory Margin
+2000: Bush Victory Margin

-2000: Al Gore Fails to Carry Home State
+2000: Al Gore Loss

-2001: Memphis Grizzlies NBA Entry
+2001: Grizzlies NBA Debut

-2002: Tennessee Establishes a Lottery
+2002: Tennessee Establishes Lottery

 In 2002, Tennessee amended its constitution to establish a lottery.